 The second incident is related to sanitation and cleanliness.
 When the Mahatma witnessed the poor black men of South Africa cleaning the toilets of others, and carrying buckets of excreta and leftover on their heads, he was deeply anguished and moved.
 It stirred his conscience to a great deal.
 That very day, he vowed to clean his own toilet.
 His vow resonated in his penetrating remark: “If we do not keep our backyards clean, our Swaraj will have a foul stench.”

 Seemingly, in tandem with Gandhi’s ideals with regard to cleanliness, Prime Minister Narendra Modi chose October 2, 2014 Gandhi’s birth anniversary, as the day to launch the Swachh Bharat Mission.
 The Prime Minister’s idea and vision of Swachh Bharat epitomizes the “Stench-Free Swaraj” articulated by the Father of the Nation.

 The Mission, which is the Central Government’s largest-ever sanitation programme, has been subdivided into Urban and Rural components.
-The chief resolve of the Swachch Bharat Mission is to make India open defection free by October 2, 2019- Mahatma Gandhi’s 150th birth anniversary.
+The chief resolve of the Swachh Bharat Mission is to make India open-defecation free by October 2, 2019- Mahatma Gandhi’s 150th birth anniversary.